permguard/permguard/site/content/docs/0.1/concepts/authn-authz/authn-vs-authz.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-Authentication (**authn**) and Authorization (**authz**) are two distinct concepts within the realm of security.
-They are often confused with each other, but they serve separate purposes.
+Authentication (`AuthN`) and Authorization (`AuthZ`) are two distinct but interconnected concepts within the realm of security, often confused with one another due to their complementary roles.
+However, they serve separate and critical purposes.

-Authentication verifies the identity of a person or device, ensuring that they are indeed **who or what they claim to be**.
-This process safeguards data from unauthorized access by ensuring it is only accessible to authenticated entities.
+`Authentication` verifies the identity of a person, application, or device, ensuring they are who or what they claim to be.
+This process is vital for safeguarding data and systems from unauthorized access.
+Common authentication methods include Username and Password, Multi-Factor Authentication (MFA), Biometric Authentication, and Public Key Certificates.
+Authentication acts as the gatekeeper, allowing only verified entities to access protected systems.

-There exist several methods for authenticating individuals or devices, including `Username and Password`, `Multi-Factor Authentication (MFA)`, `Biometric authentication` and `Public Key Certificate`.
+{{< callout context="note" icon="info-circle" >}}
+Identity Management: Permguard adopts the **Bring Your Own Identity (BYOI)** model for the AuthN, syncing seamlessly with external identity sources for streamlined and secure management.
+{{< /callout >}}

-On the other hand, Authorization dictates **what actions an authenticated user or device can perform**.
-The authorization level assigned to a user determines the scope of their permissions, often referred to as **permissions**.
+`Authorization`, on the other hand, determines what actions an authenticated user or device is allowed to perform.
+It defines the scope of permissions for a user, device, or system and dictates access to specific resources or operations.
+Authorization is role or policy-based, assigning different levels of permissions depending on the user's identity or attributes.

-Organizations implement various authorization solutions to govern user actions, permitting or denying access to resources.
-These solutions typically determine which actions are permissible based on the identity of the user.
-Consequently, authentication closely intertwines with authorization.
+Organizations employ robust authorization solutions to enforce access controls, ensuring resources are accessed and actions performed only by those with the proper permissions.
+These systems typically rely on the user's identity (established during authentication) to make real-time decisions about access and actions.
+While distinct, authentication and authorization are deeply intertwined, as authorization is meaningless without verified authentication.